 Pink Oyster mushrooms (Pleurotus djamor) are the most visually striking species you can grow at home.
 Clusters of vibrant flamingo-pink caps erupting from a substrate block — they look almost unreal.
 They're also the fastest-growing mushroom most growers will ever encounter.

 But there's a catch for Canadian growers: they're tropical.
-Here's everything you need to know to grow them successfully.
+Here's everything you need to know to grow them successfully, from a grow kit on your kitchen counter to bulk production with grain spawn.

 Species Profile